 However, birth control pills are not free from side effects or health hazards.
 Some of the disadvantages of contraceptive pills are (9)-

 1- Occasional spotting of blood through the vagina

 7- Visual changes

-I pill is the most popular emergency contraceptive pill. i pill falls under progestin only birth control pills and have additional presence of Levonorgestol progestogen along with progestin.
+I pill is the most popular emergency contraceptive pill.
+I pill falls under progestin-only birth control pills and have the additional presence of Levonorgestol progestogen along with progestin.
 It comes with a single oral tablet kit which should be taken within 72 hours of unsafe sex to help prevent unwanted pregnancy.
-It is a super high level contraceptive pills and not regular birth control pills and highly effective with success rate 95%.
+It is super high-level contraceptive pills and not regular birth control pills and highly effective with a success rate of 95%.
+(10)